The Postpartum Mom…and Her Mom

 3. Have all conversations about travel and lodging questions ahead of time — no assumptions allowed.
 Will she be needing or expecting a ride from the airport and will your partner be able to realistically accommodate that, particularly if you’re still in the hospital that day?
 Is she okay taking a cab or having one of your friends pick her up?
 She might assume she’ll stay with you on the pull-out couch while you were thinking a hotel would be better.
 Everybody might not end up with their number-one dream-visit choice, but at least you won’t be thrown with a “wait, WHAT?” scenario at the last minute.

-4. Likewise, if your mom plans to come before your due date to be there for the birth, hash out the conversation about your birthing room wishes (she can be there/you’d rather she wait outside) and how much alone time you and your partner will want in the hours and days immediately following.
+4. Likewise, discuss the birth ahead of time.
+If your mom plans to come before your due date to be there for the birth, hash out the conversation about your birthing room wishes (she can be there/you’d rather she wait outside) and how much alone time you and your partner will want in the hours and days immediately following.

-5. If there are tasks you’d like your mother to help out with — making coffee, laundry, housekeeping — devote some of your pre-birth nesting energy into making these tasks extra-easy for her to complete without needing input or guidance from you.
+5. Make it easy for your mom to help.
+If there are tasks you’d like your mother to help out with — making coffee, laundry, housekeeping — devote some of your pre-birth nesting energy into making these tasks extra-easy for her to complete without needing input or guidance from you.
 For example:

 6. Don’t play hostess.
 This is doubly important if you’re worried you might get short-shifted on the “help” part of the visit and simply end up making dinner for an extra houseguest while your “helper” sits on the couch cuddling with the baby for hours.
 Set the tone of the visit from the get-go.
 You don’t have to offer snacks and refreshments or refill her coffee.
 Jokingly announce that under no circumstances will you be making dinner your first night home — but mean it seriously.
 You don’t have to get out of your robe or jammies or get dressed to entertain anyone.
 You don’t have to schedule sightseeing tours or feel obligated to do “just one nice dinner out as a thank-you.”
 There’s time for that later, when she’s back for strictly-fun grandma-type visits.